stamler/ftraining/200questions.md

 79. **What is the tolerance for the altimeter?**

-    ??
+    ±50' on the ground

 80. **During navigation between Montreal and Quebec, when will you change the altimeter setting?**

     Altimeter setting would be changed once received from CYQB ATIS prior to entering CYQB airspace.
+Also whenever new setting is available enroute it should be updated

 81. **Why should we reset the directional gyroscope (DG)?**